biobricks-ai/OpenStemDocs/README.md

 ```

 2. Edit stages according to your needs:
-    Recommended scripts:
+    Scripts:
+    - ``stages/01_get_openaccess.py`` :
-    - ``01_get_openaccess.py`` : currently writting into 8 parquet output files
+	 - currently writting into 8 parquet output files
+	 - updates new data into a file without rewriting the entire file
+    - ``stages/02_download.py`` :
+	 - downloads pdf files
+	 - writes new metadata files containing information of the downloaded articles
+	 - restarts from previously downloaded pdf
-    - ``02_download.py`` : can be modified for parallel runs
+	 - can be further modified for parallel runs

 3. Replace stages in dvc.yaml with your new stages
-    Modify according to your needs (multiple output directories or parallel runs)
+    - Please modify according to your needs (e.g., multiple output directories or parallel runs)
+    - See dvc_parallel.yaml and run_parallel.sh as example

 4. Build your brick
 ```